jsloan117/docker-hackmyresume/docs/index.md

   </a>
 </p>

 Hackmyresume allows you to generate multiple output formats using different themes.
 Please see [HackMyResume](https://github.com/hacksalot/HackMyResume) for all other things you can do with this application.
-All installed themes are located under: /usr/lib/node_modules, the default used theme is jsonresume-theme-eloquent.
+All installed themes are located under: /usr/lib/node_modules, the default theme is jsonresume-theme-eloquent.

 Mount the folder where your `resume.json` file resides as a volume to /resumes.